Main Contractor: Ashe Developments Ltd Architect: GSA Architects

 Park Plaza will deliver 202 new homes, and 2000sqm of contemporary retail space in Stevenage town centre.
 It will deliver much needed mixed-use regeneration and is set to kick-start wider urban renewal in the area.
-The proposals were developed in close consultation with Stevenage Borough Council planners and sought to bring the site forward in line with the town centre wide masterplan vision for Stevenage.
+The proposals were developed in close consultation with Stevenage Borough Council planners.
+They sought to bring the site forward in line with the town centre wide masterplan vision for Stevenage.
 The buildings that existed at the time of application were 3 storeys tall, comprising retail use on ground floors and commercial space above.
+See the images above for how the area used to look before the new development started.
 With a high vacancy rate due to the distance from the primary retail zone along Queensway, the run-down appearance of the existing buildings was reflective of the difficult trading climate.

 Park Plaza is within a sustainable location for residential development within the town centre close to a number of services and facilities.
 The improved retail development will help to support the town centre’s viability and vitality, enhancing the existing retail offer and attracting an increased number of shoppers to this area of the town centre.
 It is hoped that development will create a ‘step change’ in quality of design and market offer, with the potential to become a catalyst for the regeneration of the wider area.

 202 units altogether were proposed, comprising a mixture of 1 bed, 2 bed and Studio units and approximately 2,000 sqm of retail floor space.